DandyLyons/notes/content/Topics/Software/Obsidian/Plugins/Community/Tasks plugin.md

 _You can toggle the task status in any view or query and it will update the source file._

+## Limitations
+- **Time metadata missing**: It seems that this plugin does not have the built-in ability to timestamp.
+You can add dates but not times.
 ## Tutorials
 - [Official Tutorials](https://publish.obsidian.md/tasks/How+To/About+How+Tos)
 ## Statuses